open-meteo/open-data/README.md

 Bucket contents:
 - `data/<model>/<weather-variable>/<time>.om`
+- `data_spatial/<model>/YYYY/MM/DD/HHMMZ/<variable>.om`
 - `README.md`

+Types:
+- `data`: Data is optimized for time-series access.
+Meaning you can access long time-series for a individual location quickly.
+- `data_spatial`: Data is stored per time-step and is ideal to read large areas and generate interactive maps, but only for a single time-step.
+Internally each file is chunked by [32,32] and enables cloud native access to a small portion of data of each file.

 URL components:
 - `model`: All data is grouped by weather model.
 E.g. `ncep_gfs013` or `dwd_icon_eu`
-- `weather-variable`.
+- `variable`.
 Each model contains multiple weather variables.
 E.g. `temperature_2m` or `relative_humidity_2m`.
 Some weather variables like `wind_speed_10m` are calculated by the API, but `wind_u_component_10m` and `wind_v_component_10m` are stored.
 - `time`: For each variable, data is split by time.
 This can be an entire year for historical data, or chunks of 1-2 weeks of data.
 An entire year is specified like `year_2010.om` while chunks of varying size use arbitrary indices like `chunk_927382.om`
 - `.om` file extension: All data is stored in compressed multi-dimensional arrays.
 For an optimal compression, a custom file format is used.
 See [below](#file-format).

 ## Updates to Real-time Weather Forecasts
 Real-time weather models refresh every 1, 3, 6, or 12 hours.
-Upon completion of a new weather model run, Open-Meteo retrieves the original GRIB files from national server services, updates the database, and publishes the revised database on AWS S3.
+Once the first data is published by the national weather services, Open-Meteo starts downloading and processing data.
+Data for spatial access `data_spatial` is generated and uploaded immediately after each time-step has been processed.
+Upon completion of a new weather model run, the time-series optimized database is generate and uploaded to AWS.

-Data is structured into chunks covering 3 to 14 days per file, resulting in existing files being overwritten with the most recent data.
+Time-series data is structured into chunks covering 3 to 14 days per file, resulting in existing files being overwritten with the most recent data.
 The length of each time-chunk is manually picked for each model for a good balance between file size, compression ratio and read performance.

+Spatial data overwrites updated timestamps with each run.
+Only the most recent data remains for each time-step.
+It is therefore possible to also generate maps of the past.

 Typically, historical weather data doesn't undergo updates.
 However, in the case of ERA5, daily updates are applied with a 5-7 day delay.
 Older historical data spanning the past 80 years remains unaltered, of course.